nickbild/ay-3-8910/README.md

 sound.volume_off()
 ```

+Further details are availble in the [library](https://github.com/nickbild/ay-3-8910/blob/main/gi_sound.py).

 ### Speech Synthesis

+I'm sure there are better ways to go about this (e.g. [Software Automatic Mouth](https://en.wikipedia.org/wiki/Software_Automatic_Mouth)), but I don't really understand them, so I said, "Dammit Jim, I'm a hacker, not a linguist" and came up with my own approach.

+I first created a [script](https://github.com/nickbild/ay-3-8910/blob/main/create_library.py) that would systematically make each tone/noise combination that the AY-3-8910 can produce, and record each as a .wav file.
+Well, not quite everything possible; I only used 1 channel for tones (3 are available), and I didn't use any envelope functionalities.
+The number of conditions would have grown exponentialy if I had done so, and I wasn't sure how much would be gained through their use.

+Next, I recorded the [target speech](https://github.com/nickbild/ay-3-8910/blob/main/greetings_mono.wav), "Greetings, Professor Falken."
+I split this into 30 millisecond segments.
+That seemed like a reasonable length to me for a minimal amount of sound that is perceivable, but I am making things up as I go along, so...

+After this, I generated spectrgrams for both the library of AY-3-8910 sounds, and the target sound clips.
+Finally, I created another [script](https://github.com/nickbild/ay-3-8910/blob/main/compare_spectrograms.py) that compares each target sound to every available library sound, calcuate the mean squared error of the difference, and then reports back the best match.

+This results in a sequence of tone/noise segments to run sequentially on the AY-3-8910 to reproduce the target speech.
+I did that [here](https://github.com/nickbild/ay-3-8910/blob/main/speech.py).
+If you don't have an AY-3-8910 sitting around, you can listen to a .wav of the result [here](https://github.com/nickbild/ay-3-8910/blob/main/greetings_synthesized.wav?raw=true).

 ## Media

+Coming soon.

 ## Bill of Materials

 - 1 x Raspberry Pi 400, or similar
 - 1 x AY-3-8910 sound generator
+- 1 x 3.5mm jack to USB audio adapter
 - 1 x 2 MHz crystal oscillator
 - 1 x TRRS jack breakout board
 - 2 x 1 nF capacitor